-With the health and safety of our patients, community, and entire workforce as our first priority, NYU Winthrop Hospital is providing frontline relief effort while remaining responsive to the changing conditions surrounding COVID-19.
+With the health and safety of our patients, community, and entire workforce as our first priority, NYU Langone Hospital—Long Island is providing frontline relief effort while remaining responsive to the changing conditions surrounding COVID-19.

 All of us across NYU Langone Health are deeply touched by the outpouring of concern and support from so many of you.
 The COVID-19 Care & Relief Fund was created to be able to provide as much resource as possible for areas most impacted in this dynamic time.
 As COVID-19 continues to spread, we anticipate the need for ongoing funding as we rise to meet the unknown challenges that lie ahead.
 Philanthropy will help address our acute and longer-term needs now to provide care to patients, relief to employees, and funds to support essential research.